porumamilla/customer/README.md

 ## Connecting to Cloud MySQL from Spring Boot

-Inorder to connect to the Cloud MySQL from SpringBoot application please follow the steps listed below and these 3 steps is mandatory whether you are running the conainers in cloud or local.
+Inorder to connect to the Cloud MySQL from SpringBoot application please follow the steps listed below and these 3 steps are mandatory whether you are running the conainers in cloud or local.

 1) Clone the code from Google cloud github using the URL "git clone https://github.com/spring-cloud/spring-cloud-gcp"
 2) After cloning the repository go to the directory "spring-cloud-gcp"